The best MacBook Air deals: The 2018 model is on sale for $850

 Welcome to our ongoing, regularly updated collection of the best MacBook Air deals available.
 At the moment, Best Buy is offering up a brand-new 2018 MacBook Air laptop for $250 off.
-Though we've seen similar discounts at Best Buy before, they tend to come and go fairly quickly.
+Though we expect these discounts to remain in place through the end of September, it's quite possible that they could sell out before then.
 Note CNET may get a share of revenue from the sale of the products featured on this page.

 Here's the latest: